intsuc/Heap/README.md

 # Heap

-Heap is a memory management system for Minecraft.
+Heap is a memory manager in Minecraft.

 ## APIs